simdjson/simdjson/doc/ondemand.md

 At this time we recommend the On Demand API in the following cases:

 1. The 64-bit hardware (CPU) used to run the software is known at compile time.
 If you need runtime dispatching because you cannot be certain of the hardware used to run your software, you will be better served with the core simdjson API.
 (This only applies to x64 (AMD/Intel).
 On 64-bit ARM hardware, runtime dispatching is unnecessary.)
-2. The used parts of JSON files do not need to be validated and the layout of the nodes is in a known order.
+2. The used parts of JSON files do not need to be validated and the layout of the nodes follows a strict JSON dialect.
 If you are receiving JSON from other systems, you might be better served with core simdjson API as it fully validates the JSON inputs and allows you to navigate through the document at will.
 3. Speed and efficiency are of the utmost importance.
 Keep in mind that the core simdjson API is highly efficient so adopting the On Demand API is not necessary for high efficiency.
 4. As a developer, you value a clean, flexible and maintainable API.

 Good applications for the On Demand API might be:

 * You are working from pre-existing large JSON files that have been vetted.
-You expect them to be well formed and to have a consistent layout.
+You expect them to be well formed according to a known JSON dialect and to have a consistent layout.
 For example, you might be doing biomedical research or machine learning on top of static data dumps in JSON.
 * You have a closed system on predetermined hardware.
 Both the generation and the consumption of JSON data is within your system.
 Your team controls both the software that produces the JSON and the software the parses it, your team knows and control the hardware.
 Thus you can fully test your system.
 * You are working with stable JSON APIs which have a consistent layout and JSON dialect.